rkterungwa16/terk-react-components/src/components/nav/NavItem.md

 ## Overview

 The `NavItem` component is a navigation item wrapper that renders as an `<li>` element by default, but can be configured to render as other elements.
 It's designed to be used in navigation menus and lists.
 When provided with an `href` prop, it automatically wraps its children in a `Link` component.
+The component includes white text styling by default.

 ## Import